 Ask yourself would any far-future intelligent species even know that we existed, if we decided our global purpose in life was to hide every piece of evidence that we existed?

-i dont give a fuck what they would know, the actions we take are a direct result of our desire to mitigate our current and future suffering, not hide every piece of our existence. the fact you think youve got it all figured out and it's the rest of the world who is arrogantly trying to overstep their bounds within the natural order is peak dunning-krueger.
+i dont give a frick what they would know, the actions we take are a direct result of our desire to mitigate our current and future suffering, not hide every piece of our existence. the fact you think youve got it all figured out and it's the rest of the world who is arrogantly trying to overstep their bounds within the natural order is peak dunning-krueger.

 Don't care, Geopolitical borders and immigration laws are not natural, yet we have adapted these laws to apply to animals because our views of what native ecosystems should be are clouded by nationalism and NIMBYism